atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “I am persuaded, do you fo great an injury.
 Gould yott, • by any other I means, become my Son, I should glory j “in Such a relationship: you will, I trust,
-I however, continue my friend — Lean j “not Suffer you to be imposed upon.” tewson Sighed, grasped Mr, selby’s '
+I however, continue my friend — Lean j “not Suffer you to be imposed upon." tewson Sighed, grasped Mr, selby’s '
 (hand, and Said, “I will be ever your
-‘‘ friend, and the friend of your dear “• Fanny allb: that fatisfastion you will i “not, cannot refuse me.”
+‘‘ friend, and the friend of your dear “• Fanny allb: that fatisfastion you will i “not, cannot refuse me."
 5. He
 ^ •
 jr